apidome/cache/README.md

 - Thread safety
 - Expiring values are removed by background routines
+- Updating values are updated by background routines

 ## Get it
 To install, use `go get`, preferrably from a tagged release, for example `v0.1.11`